-Beverly has decades of experience in the practice of law, concentrating in the areas of income taxation, estate and gift taxation, generation-skipping taxation, probate and trust administration, as well as business law, including corporate, partnership, and limited liability company law.
+Beverly has decades of experience in the practice of law, concentrating in the areas of estate planning, income taxation, estate and gift taxation, generation-skipping taxation, probate and trust administration, as well as business law, including corporate, partnership, and limited liability company law.
 She likes to make law understandable for non-lawyers, which she accomplishes in a variety of ways, including using her artistic talents to draw cartoons.

 She and the late Charles McCarter practiced law in partnership for over 39 years as McCarter & Greenley, LLC.
 She has been a partner and member of the estate planning and tax departments at the firm of Husch & Eppenberger (now Husch Blackwell) and was a partner in the St. Louis office of Gage & Tucker (now Lathrop & Gage).

 She was a professor of law and chair of the Tax Department at Stetson University College of Law, where she taught courses concerning estate planning and the income taxation of estates, trusts, corporations, partnerships and individuals, as well as estate and gift taxation.
 She has handled audits and appeals before the Internal Revenue Service and has practiced before the U.S. Tax Court.

 Professor of Law and Chair of the Tax Department